 Second, did the expansion and transformation of Medicaid meet the goal of providing access to healthcare for those who most needed it?
-This is often described as the “target efficiency” of social insurance—that is, the degree to which those who gain coverage are those who most need the assistance.
+This is often described as the “target efficiency” of social insurance: the degree to which those who gain coverage are those who most need the assistance.
 To examine the target efficiency of the ACA we examine the use of healthcare for the newly insured compared to those who remain ineligible for the expanded program.
 We find that those gaining access to Medicaid in expansion states had greater pre-expansion utilization of healthcare than those who remained uninsured.
 This suggests that the expansion of Medicaid based on income, rather than specific categories of need, successfully targeted the remaining uninsured with greater pre-expansion use of medical services.
 Looking at non-expansion states, we see an increase in private insurance driven by the creation of the ACA marketplaces.
 In this setting, we find that those who purchased private insurance were also those with the greatest use of medical services.
 This suggests that the subsidized marketplaces, even though they required contributions from enrollees, provided coverage to those with a greater demand for healthcare services.

 Finally, we examine heterogeneity in the impact of the expansion across states.
 At a minimum, the decision of some states to not expand Medicaid created variation in the social safety net across states.
 We investigate other sources of heterogeneity in the effects of the ACA across states.
 This variation extends beyond simply the question of take-up (i.e. how much of the eligible population signed up for formal insurance) and also reflects differences in the increase in the use of hospitals services among the newly insured.
 This heterogeneity should generate some caution in generalizing results from previous state expansions to other settings.
 It also provides some explanation for the heterogeneity in the existing literature on the relationship between Medicaid coverage and hospitalizations.
 Across all the states in our sample, we find that the ACA Medicaid expansion resulted in an increase in the use of hospital services.
 In a number of states, however, the estimated effect is small and statistically indistinguishable from zero.
 We also examine heterogeneity in the target efficiency of the expansions, finding that the degree to which the expansions could target those with the greatest need for medical services varied meaningfully across states.